Team17Bus/BusProject/OurAPIdocs.md

 #### Optional parameters
 - line=
-- brigade=
+- brigade= &nbsp;&nbsp;&nbsp;&nbsp; (Kuba: "like an ID of a certain vehicle (here: bus) on specific line, e.g. This is why these numbers repeat on various lines.")

 #### Available data
 - Lat - latitude coordinate in the WGS84 system (EPSG: 4326)
 - Lon - longitude coordinate in the WGS84 system (EPSG: 4326)
 - Time - time of sending the GPS signal
 - Lines - number of a bus or tram line
-- Brigade - the brigade number of the vehicle
+- Brigade - id of a certain vehicle on a specific line

 #### Sample output